 Perhaps, like Christian Dior, we should look for signs...
 He who believed in his lucky star and loved America could not fail to rub shoulders with the "stars" of the cinema.
-Very early on he crossed the paths of actresses who did not know what they were to become...
-For the eighteenth birthday of his god-daughter, the daughter of Jacques Bonjean, the future couturier designed a black velvet dress with a broad, mid-length skirt with round pleats, closed with a black patent-leather belt.
+Very early on, he crossed the paths of actresses who did not know what they were to become...
+For the 18th birthday of his god-daughter, the daughter of Jacques Bonjean, the future couturier designed a black velvet dress with a broad, mid-length skirt with round pleats, fastened with a black patent-leather belt.
 Her friends, wearing their ordinary evening dresses, looked on in envy.
 Her devoted admirer, Hubert d'Ornano, found her irresistible and took her dancing to the Club des Champs-Elysées where a gentleman approached her to ask who had designed that "absolutely magnificent" dress.
-His name was Marcel Rochas, she was later to become the actress Geneviève Page, and Dior emerged as the silver screen's favourite couturier...
+His name was Marcel Rochas and she was later to become the actress Geneviève Page, while Dior emerged as the silver screen's favourite couturier...

 Christian Dior, the talent of an actor

 From an early age, Christian Dior loved the costumes as much as the stories.
 He invented both with the same genius.
-He had not reached adolescence when his sister and cousins began to place orders with him for their costumes for the Granville carnival.
-Later, he was to excel at charades and other improvisation games.
-His imagination knew no bounds.
-Inside the funny but shy middle-class boy from Normandy a peerless actor lay dormant who was to save him from a number of extraordinary situations.
+He was still yet to reach adolescence when his sister and cousins began placing orders with him for their costumes for the Granville carnival.
+Later, he was to excel at charades and other improvisation games - his imagination knew no bounds.
+Inside the funny but shy middle-class boy from Normandy, a peerless actor lay dormant who was to save him from a number of extraordinary situations.
 For instance, in Texas, on the day of the prize giving ceremony organised by Neiman Marcus.
 He was paralysed with fear: "Towards the end of the afternoon, during a fitting session, I had got caught in the drapes and hooks, and worn myself out trying to convince people that the arrogant bust of the evening outfits were their main attraction and novelty.
 Marylin Monroe's career had not yet been launched and everyone was looking at me fearfully."
-But when he had to present himself before an audience of three thousand people, the couturier invented a role, and he received an ovation.
+But when he had to present himself before an audience of 3,000 people, the couturier invented a role, and he received an ovation.

 Stars in Dior